Roller Coasters and Water Play at Quassy Amusement Park

 Also, while we are at the park entrance, it’s important to note that the park’s only restroom facilities (outside of the water park) are located next to the park’s main entrance.
 There are two family restrooms equipped with baby changing stations (only offered in the family restrooms.)

 The park is open from Memorial Day to Labor Day with a few weekend openings before and after those dates.
-During the peak season, the park is open Sunday through Thursday from 11:00 am to 8:00 pm and Friday and Saturday from 11:00 am to 10:00 pm.
+During the peak season, the park is open daily from 11:00 am to 8:00 pm throughout the summer months.
 Splash Away Bay (and its lockers) closes at 7:00 pm every day.

 Like most amusement parks, visitor’s height determines not only which rides you can go on but also how much the entrance fee will be.
 That being said, unlike most parks, you don’t actually have to pay a penny to go inside.
-The way the park operates is that you only need to pay to go on the rides or enter the waterpark area.
+The way the park operates is that you only need to pay to go on the rides or to enter the waterpark area.
 So, if you’re not too thrilled about going on any thrill rides, you can just pay for your children to ride on all the rides they want while you play spectator.
-Or, if you decide you want to ride just one ride, you can always purchase a single ride ticket.
-All rides require one to two tickets max.

 If you do plan to take the kids to the water park, you will have to purchase a pass to access Splash Away Bay Water Park & Quassy Beach.
 The water park features its own entrance accessing a beach area for the lake, a spray pad for wee ones, and a large water park area complete with slides big and small and a giant playscape called Saturation Station.

 Another perk about this park is that they offer several opportunities for reduced-priced admission.
 Head to their website for all of the details.